lyteword/chspurgeon-tod/volume-4/psalm-85.md

 (d) Peace in its results.

-2\.These attributes harmonized in man's salvation.
+2\.
+These attributes harmonized in man's salvation.

 (a) How? *Met together—kissed each other.*